 These settings let you control the appearance of Burp's user interface.
 You can configure the font size that is used throughout the UI (except for display of HTTP messages), and also the Java look-and-feel.
 Changes to these settings will take effect when Burp is restarted.

 These settings let you control how HTTP messages are displayed within the HTTP message editor.
 You can configure the font face and point size, and whether font smoothing is used.
+You can choose from a list of all monospaced fonts found on your system.

 The following additional options are available: